uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 * If a solver returned the worst answer, the score will be 0.
 * If a solver didn't return any answer, the score will be -1.

-### ranking solvers
+### Ranking solvers
-the final ranking will be determined by the total score.
+The final ranking will be determined by the total score.

 ## MAR Task

-### computing Hellinger errors from MAR files
+### Computing Hellinger errors from MAR files

 For the \\(i^{th}\\) problem, the Hellinger error corresponding to a solver \\(M\\) is computed as follows. <br>